-When you are just trying to survive day-to-day, you can’t think beyond finding your next meal.
+When you’re just trying to survive day-to-day, you can’t think beyond finding your next meal.
 So the first step is to ensure people have a reliable source of food.
 StepUp teaches families how to grow and tend a kitchen garden which provides them with a regular source of nutritious food.
-They can also sell the excess food and thus start earning a small income.
+They can also sell the excess food and thus earn a small income.
 With food security and a small income, the families can now start to work on improving their living conditions.

 Sanitation and Health

 The second step is to learn how to maintain a clean and safe home, helping to prevent the spread of disease.
 Saving enough money to build a pit latrine (toilet) is a key part of this step.
 Once they have enough, families will need to learn how to build a pit latrine as well as where to dig rubbish pits and build drying racks for dishes.
 Families subsequently gain knowledge of the importance of maternal health and the risks of HIV/Aids.
 With the families learning, for the first time, how to save money and to budget, they can now start to think long-term and dream big, like building a house.